TIMOTHY

 interviews of a representative sample of the United States population, in which

-respondents aged 16 years or older are asked to report all driving that they
+respondents aged 16 years or older report all driving that they did over a

-did over a 24-hour period the day before the interview.
-(With Rob Santos, Brian
+24-hour period the day before the interview.
+(With Rob Santos, Brian Tefft, and

 “Summary